 Any closed oriented 3-manifold admits contact structures, and any contact structure $\xi$ can be described by contact surgery on a Legendrian link in $S^3$ \cite{dinggeiges2004}.
 If such a description for $\xi$ can be obtained for which all contact surgery coefficients are negative, then $\xi$ is Stein fillable and hence tight.
 It is therefore natural to consider the extent to which contact surgery with positive coefficients results in tight contact structures; it is this question that motivates this paper.

 As a proxy for tightness of a contact structure we consider the nonvanishing of the Heegaard Floer contact invariant $c(\xi)$, which is a strictly stronger condition.
-Our main result is a naturality property for this invariant under contact surgery with rational coefficient at least 1, generalizing a well-known result in the case of contact $+1$ surgery \cite{LS2004}.
+Our main result is a naturality property for this invariant under positive rational contact surgery, generalizing a well-known result in the case of contact $+1$ surgery \cite{LS2004}.
 To state it, we recall a bit of the formal structure of Heegaard Floer invariants.

 For a closed oriented 3-manifold $Y$, the Heegaard Floer homology of $Y$ is an abelian group that is the homology of a finitely-generated chain complex $\widehat{CF}(Y)$ of free abelian groups.
 Forming the tensor product with the field $\F = \zee/2\zee$ we get a chain complex of $\F$-vector spaces whose homology is the Heegaard Floer homology $\hfhat(Y) = \hfhat(Y;\F)$ with coefficients in $\F$, which will be our exclusive concern.
 There is always a decomposition of $\hfhat(Y)$ as a direct sum of Heegaard Floer groups $\hfhat(Y,\tt)$ associated to \spinc structures $\tt$ on $Y$.
 Moreover, for a connected sum of 3-manifolds, we have a K\"unneth decomposition $\hfhat(Y'\# Y'', \tt'\#\tt'') \cong \hfhat(Y',\tt')\otimes \hfhat(Y'',\tt'')$.
 To any cobordism $W: Y_1\to Y_2$ between closed oriented 3-manifolds, i.e., a compact oriented 4-manifold with boundary $\partial W = -Y_1 \cup Y_2$, equipped with a \spinc structure $\s$, is associated a homomorphism $F_{W,\s}: \hfhat(Y_1,\tt_1) \to \hfhat(Y_2,\tt_2)$ where $\tt_i = \s|_{Y_i}$.